πŸ’©

 Signs you're here: You sometimes check if a headline matches the article.
 You've Googled something to verify before sharing it.
 You've noticed the same story framed completely differently by two sources.

 How to level up: Learn the four letters.
-Start with H - Headline & Half-Truths.
+Start with H - Headlines & Hoaxes.
 For one week, read every article you'd normally just scan the headline of.
 Compare the headline's claim to what the article actually says.
-You'll be shocked how often they don't match.
+Then check if the underlying claim is even real.
+You'll be shocked how often headlines don't match their own articles, and how often the whole story is a recycled hoax.
 That shock is your SHIT instinct waking up.

 Signs you're here: You can identify which letter of SHIT a piece of content fails on.
 You've caught manipulation from your own favorite sources.
 You've explained the framework to someone else.
 Your sharing has dropped dramatically because most things don't pass the smell test.